tettekete/vscode-open-definition-in-side-group-extension/docs/README.md

 # Overview

-In VSCode, built-in features like `Go to Definition` and `Go to Type Definition` open the target "Definition" within the same tab group[^1].
+In VSCode, built-in features like `Go to Definition` and `Go to Type Definition` open the target "Definition" within the same editor group[^1].
 This can cause you to lose sight of your current code or definition.

-This extension provides functionality to open "Definitions" in an adjacent tab group instead.
+This extension provides functionality to open "Definitions" in an adjacent editor group instead.

 [^1]: In this document, the term "pane" may be used interchangeably.